Safeguarding National Security Ordinance: John Lee administration

-Unveiling his manifesto in April 2022, John Lee pledged to enact the Article 23 bill to fulfill the constitutional responsibility of legislation as part of improving governance.
-After being elected as the Chief Executive by the 1,461-member committee, he said the legislative agenda would be pushed forward "at the right time" and rejected prioritizing political reform.
+Unveiling his manifesto in April 2022, John Lee pledged to enact the Article 23 bill to fulfil the constitutional responsibility of legislation as part of improving governance.
+After being elected as the Chief Executive by the 1,461-member committee, he said the legislative agenda would be pushed forward "at the right time" and rejected prioritising political reform.
 His first Policy Address in October did not mention a timeframe for the Article 23 bill.

 In July 2023, six months after the post-pandemic reopening of Hong Kong, Lee confirmed the schedule had been formulated and Article 23 bill would be enacted no later than 2024.
 The government submitted the annual legislative programme to the Legislative Council on 12 January 2024, showing that the "Safeguarding National Security Bill" was slated to be introduced within the 2024 legislative session.
 Media sources claimed the government's target was to finish all legislative work before the summer recess of the parliament.